How To Apply

 Items with an asterisk (*) are required for all applicants.
 Please pay close attention to notes listed under the other items, as they specify which projects will need to submit these pieces.

 Your applications will be carefully reviewed by staff and our Independent Review Panel, which is time intensive.
-For this reason, we ask that you heed the page limitations when specified.
-We cannot guarantee additional pages beyond the maximum amount will not be read.
+For this reason, we ask that you heed the word count and page limitations when specified.
+We cannot guarantee additional pages beyond the maximum amount will be read.

 1. Project Description*